-Recommendations for all Undergraduate Curricula
+Recommendations for all undergraduate curricula

+The independent evaluation of the undergraduate nursing and midwifery curricula recommends the following to improve and strengthen the education of nurses and midwives in Ireland to meet the future healthcare demands:

-- It is recommended that the undergraduate programmes should remain at the Bachelor of Science honours degree level.
-The equal split between theory and practice should remain for both nursing and midwifery education. - 2.
-It is recommended that the supernumerary model remains for students in the nursing and midwifery undergraduate curricula. - It is recommended that the internship component of the curricula remains for students.
-It is recommended that students are offered a degree of flexibility and choice of placement for internship. - 4.
+1 It is recommended that the undergraduate

+programmes should remain at the Bachelor

+of Science honours degree level.

+The equal split between theory and practice should remain for both nursing and midwifery education.

+- 2. It is recommended that the supernumerary model remains for students in the nursing and midwifery undergraduate curricula. - It is recommended that the internship component of the curricula remains for students.

+It is recommended that students are offered a degree of flexibility and choice of placement for internship.

 It is recommended that there is an increase in community placements for nurses and midwives in line with national healthcare policies.

-It is recommended that whatever structure is established to operationalise this recommendation that the education bodies, regulator, department of health and health service providers should be represented.
+It is recommended that whatever structure is established to operationalise this recommendation that the education bodies, regulator, Department of Health and health service providers should be represented.

-- 5. Revise the preceptorship model of clinical supervision, teaching and assessment.
+Revise the preceptorship model of clinical supervision, teaching and assessment.

 It is recommended that an NMBI-led task force is established as a priority to address the multiple concerns raised by all stakeholders related to the operationalisation of the current model.
-The NMBI-led task force should identify structures and processes that could more effectively support students to achieve the clinical learning outcomes of the programme. - 6.
+The NMBI-led task force should identify structures and processes that could more effectively support students to achieve the clinical learning outcomes of the programme.

 It is recommended that the evidence-based characteristics related to optimal clinical learning environments for nursing and midwifery students are incorporated into the process of preparation for clinical practice placement.
-Specific characteristics associated with optimal clinical learning environments include student characteristics, supervisor characteristics, pedagogical characteristics and optimal physical, social and environmental characteristics of the clinical learning environment. - 7.
+Specific characteristics associated with optimal clinical learning environments include student characteristics, supervisor characteristics, pedagogical characteristics and optimal physical, social and environmental characteristics of the clinical learning environment.

 It is recommended that there is a greater emphasis on healthcare policy and its development in the curriculum.

-Healthcare policy development and implementation requires a visible voice from all grades of the professions of nursing and midwifery, pertaining to their professional roles and healthcare design and delivery. - 8.
+Healthcare policy development and implementation requires a visible voice from all grades of the professions of nursing and midwifery, pertaining to their professional roles and healthcare design and delivery.

 The funding model for student nurse and midwife education should be revised.

 The current funding model supports a learning infrastructure that is predominantly based in the acute hospital settings that are based on an illness model of healthcare.
 In line with health policy, namely community focused healthcare and increased interprofessional working, the funding model must ensure that adequate learning supports are in place where students will be placed.
 Learning supports include personnel to support clinical teaching, simulation and assessing in the education bodies and clinical setting across community and institutions are required in any funding model.
-Students need to have access to adequate financial supports to avail of community placement opportunities. - 9.
+Students need to have access to adequate financial supports to avail of community placement opportunities.

 There is a need for greater integration of the clinical placement coordinator (CPC) and clinical skills instructor/tutor roles across clinical sites and education bodies in teaching and assessing clinical skills for students throughout the curricula.

 It is recommended that this recommendation be explored further as part of the overall taskforce on clinical support for students in parallel to the review of preceptorship.